Unveiling a Pump-Induced Magnon Mode via its Strong Interaction with Walker Modes

-We then address the power dependence of the anti-crossing, which shows that this effect is not an intrinsic property like the cavity magnon polariton \cite{rameshti2021cavity,soykal2010strong,huebl2013high,tabuchi2015coherent,goryachev2014high,lachance2019hybrid,bhoi2020roadmap,cao2015exchange,boventer2018complex,yu2019prediction,grigoryan2018synchronized,rao2021interferometric}, but an effect induced by the strong pump.
-To this end, we set $\omega_d/2\pi=3.4$~GHz and vary the pump power $P_d$ from $-30$ to 20~dBm.
-With a low power ($-30$~dBm) we only observe a single resonant dip, which splits into a doublet at the power around $-20$~dBm, as shown in Fig.~\ref{fig3}(b).
-As the pump power $P_d$ further increases, the splitting gap increases significantly.
-Figure~\ref{fig3}(c) shows the coupling strength $g$, extracted from each spectrum, as a function of the power $P_d$.
-Through fitting we find the scaling relation $g/2\pi=C\cdot P_d^{1/4}$, with the only fitting parameter $C=3.7$~$\rm MHz/\sqrt[4]{\rm mW}$.
-This relationship is captured by our model in which the PIM's spin number satisfies $N_p\propto\sqrt{P_d}$ and thus leads to $g\propto \sqrt{N_p}\propto P_d^{1/4}$.
+We then address the power dependence of the anticrossing, which shows that this effect is not an intrinsic property like the cavity magnon polariton \cite{rameshti2021cavity,soykal2010strong,huebl2013high,tabuchi2015coherent,bai2017cavity,goryachev2014high,lachance2019hybrid,bhoi2020roadmap,cao2015exchange,boventer2018complex,yu2019prediction,grigoryan2018synchronized,rao2021interferometric,li2022coherent}, but an effect induced by the pump.
+To this end, we set $\omega_d/2\pi=3.4$~GHz and vary $P_d$ from $-30$ to 20~dBm.
+With a low power ($-30$~dBm) we only observe a single dip, which splits into a doublet at the power around $-20$~dBm, as shown in Fig.~\ref{fig3}(c).
+As $P_d$ increases further, the splitting gap increases significantly.
+Figure~\ref{fig3}(d) shows the coupling strength $g$, extracted from each spectrum, as a function of $P_d$.
+Through fitting we find the scaling relation $g/2\pi=C\cdot P_d^{1/4}$, with just one fitting parameter $C=3.7$~$\rm MHz/\sqrt[4]{\rm mW}$.
+This relation is again reproduced by Eq. (\ref{CS}), since $A_d\propto\sqrt{P_d}$.

-Besides the pump frequency and power, the strong coupling between the PIM and the Walker mode can also be controlled by modulating the pump waveform.
-We replace the single-frequency pump with synthetic pumps consisting of $N=2, 3, 4$ main tones with equal intensities, constant phases and equal frequency intervals.
-The amplitudes of these synthetic pumps are time-dependent with low-frequency beats, as shown in Fig.~\ref{fig3}(d)-(f).
-Correspondingly, their main tones are indicated by vertical strips in Figs.~\ref{fig3}(g)-(i).
-Each tone generates a PIM, which then couples with the Walker mode and results in $N+1$ hybridized modes.
-This approach of generating multiple hybridized magnon modes doesn't need to increase the number of magnets or resonators, and relies simply on the waveform manipulation.
-Such a technique may find applications in magnon-based coherent information storage \cite{zhang2015magnon} or Floquet electromagnonics \cite{xu2020floquet}.
+The PIM-Walker mode coupling can also be controlled by modulating the pump waveform.
+We replace the single-frequency pump with synthetic pumps consisting of $N=2$, 3, or 4 main tones with equal intensities, constant phases, and equal frequency intervals.
+Their amplitudes are time-dependent, as shown in Figs.~\ref{fig3}(e)-(g).
+The corresponding main tones are indicated by the vertical strips in Figs.~\ref{fig3}(h)-(j).
+Each tone generates a PIM, which then couples with the Walker mode, resulting in $N+1$ hybridized modes.
+This approach of generating multiple hybridized magnon modes relies simply on the waveform manipulation, which thus may find applications in magnon-based coherent information storage \cite{zhang2015magnon} or Floquet electromagnonics \cite{xu2020floquet}.